How to Snowboard in Icy Conditions

 Here's an analogy: If you've ever done doughnuts in your car after a big snowstorm (Curated does not condone reckless driving), you probably didn't pick a crowded intersection or the middle of the highway to cut loose and drift through the snow.
 A more controlled environment, like an open field with no other cars around, is a much safer place to explore your boundaries and cut loose.
 The same concept applies to the mountain.
 If you want to cut loose and ride recklessly, don’t do it around other people.
 Remember that there are skiers and snowboarders of all ability levels on the mountain every day and, unlike a car, a license or driving test is not required to hit the slopes.

 All of these safety precautions may seem like a downer to some, but keep in mind that injuries on the mountain can be a huge bummer and can often end the day or even the whole season for a rider.
-You should not just be worried about your own safety, but also the safety of those around you.
+You should not just be worried about your own safety but also the safety of those around you.
 The only thing worse than hurting yourself is hurting another person.

 When encountering ice, hazards can compound quickly, but now you have the tools necessary to handle scenarios that the mountain will throw at you.
 Remember, knowledge is power!
 Ride hard, stay safe, and have fun!